briansunter/graph/site/src/content/logseq/how-to-take-smart-notes.md

 Backlinks are a beneficial feature to implement the smart notes notetaking workflow.
 Backlinks act as a tag that you can use to look up and group information and create a dedicated page for that tag that can house more developed thoughts.
 These pages are helpful for housing permanent notes.

-When creating backlinks, we should consider under what circumstances we would want to discover this information  rather than the most descriptive keyword.
+When creating backlinks, we should consider under what circumstances we would want to discover this information later rather than the most descriptive keyword.
 Good keywords are usually not explicitly mentioned in the source material; they should relate to your existing notes and goals.

 Examples of backlinks:

 > [[writing]] [[productivity]] [[how to take smart notes]]

-Logseq makes it easy to discover backlinks  with the linked references view.
+Logseq makes it easy to discover backlinks later with the linked references view.

 ![ ](/assets/logseq-backlinks_1672106283718_0.png)